MoneyLego/cosmos.network/content/articles/what-is-staking.md

 ---
 index: 19
 title: What is staking?
-description: Staking is the process of locking up a digital asset (ATOM in the case of the Cosmos Hub) in order to provide economic security for a public blockchain.
+description: Staking is the process of locking up a digital asset (ATOM in the case of the Cosmos Hub) to provide economic security for a public blockchain.
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM